Skip to Content

 Even mowing the lawn or using a noisy hoover can slowly chip away at your hearing, so it’s a good idea to pop in ear protection when needed.

-Beyond hearing protection, lifestyle factors play a role in hearing health:
+Beyond hearing protection, habits and routines play a role in hearing health:

 Mild hearing loss diagnosis

-How is mild hearing loss diagnosed?
-Diagnosing mild hearing loss typically involves a thorough hearing evaluation conducted by an audiologist.
-The process begins with a discussion of your medical history and any concerns related to hearing ability in general.
+Diagnosing mild hearing loss typically entails a detailed hearing evaluation conducted by an audiologist.
+The procedure starts with a discussion of your medical history and any issues concerning hearing ability in general.

 The audiologist will then perform a series of tests, such as pure-tone audiometry, where you listen to tones at various frequencies and volumes.

 The results are plotted on an audiogram, which helps determine the degree and type of hearing loss.
-Speech audiometry may also be conducted to assess the ability to understand and repeat words.
+Speech audiometry may also be carried out to determine the ability to understand and repeat words.

 Through these tests, an audiologist can accurately diagnose mild hearing loss and provide appropriate recommendations for management and treatment going forward.